jazeved0/bspc-wrapper/README.md

 [docs.rs]: https://docs.rs/quake-bspc

-This library wraps around the [bspc](https://github.com/bnoordhuis/bspc) Quake utility tool to make it easier to use it from Rust.
-It does so by spawning a child process and asynchronously waiting for its output.
+This library provides a simple interface around the [bspc](https://github.com/bnoordhuis/bspc) Quake compiler by spawning a child process and asynchronously waiting for its output.

 Some features include: